 Travel is stressful enough without worrying about an IBD flare.
-Use this tips to travel with more peace of mind.
+Use these tips to travel with more peace of mind.

 The day or two before a big trip (maybe a week before depending on the length of the trip) be especially careful of the foods you eat.
 Avoid any foods that have caused an IBD flare in the past or you think you might have a sensitivity to.
 Better safe than sorry.

 It sounds simplistic, but staying hydrated while traveling (for anyone) is always a good idea.
 Keep a collapsible water bottle with you at all times, but remember to have it empty when you go through security if you are flying.